codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

 Grading Code Using Linters
 ----------------------------------------------

+Codio natively supports Java, JavaScript, Python and Ruby.
 As a general rule, all linters will give either all or zero points.
 Since linters are not native to the language, it is very likely that you will need to install them (with the exception of pycodestyle that is already installed in our Codio certified Python stack).

 Linters usually don't require configuration files or definitions.
-You just need to the add the files you want to check and they will automatically give feedback to the student.
+You just need to the add the files you want to check and students will receive feedback for their code.

 ----------------------
 checkstyle